-Prerequisites: C or better in MATH 142; C or better in either ELCT 102 or AESP 265 or D or better in ELCT 220.
+Prerequisites: C or better in MATH 142; C or better in ELCT 102; or C or better in AESP 265; or D or better in ELCT 220.

 English (ENGL)

 ENGL 101 - Critical Reading and Composition (3 Credits)

 Instruction in strategies for critically reading and analyzing literature and non-literary texts; structured, sustained practice in composing expository and analytical essays.